South Perth, Western Australia

+South Perth is an inner suburb of Perth, the capital of the Australian state of Western Australia.
+Its local government area is the City of South Perth.

+South Perth is separated from the Perth central business district (CBD) by Perth Water, a section of the Swan River.
+It is connected to the CBD via the Narrows Bridge which carries the Kwinana Freeway and Mandurah railway line.
+Public ferries are also operated by Transperth between the Mends Street Jetty in South Perth and Elizabeth Quay Jetty in the CBD.

+South Perth is primarily residential, with commercial areas along major thoroughfares such as Canning Highway, Mill Point Road and Angelo Street.
+It has extensive river frontage, including the South Perth Esplanade and Sir James Mitchell Park, with high-density areas around Mill Point and Point Belches facing the Perth skyline.
+The suburb also includes the Perth Zoo and Royal Perth Golf Club.

 History

 History

 The history of the area now known as South Perth before permanent European settlement was broadly similar to that in other parts of what became the Swan River Colony.
 The area was probably inhabited by peoples of the Noongar tribes, and they had little contact with other peoples.
 Early Dutch and French explorers reported their presence, but no recorded contact was made.
 No contact is known to have been made with travellers from any other country.
 The Dutch expedition commanded by Willem de Vlaming in 1697 was the first to discover the major river and note the presence of black swans on the river.
 They named it the Swan River.

 Early European settlement

 After the permanent settlement of the British and the establishment of the Swan River Colony, most development tended to take place north rather than south of the Swan River in the town of Perth and also in Fremantle, the port suburb.
 The area was already unofficially known as "South Perth" but was relatively untouched.
 By 1831, the land along the river frontage had been allocated amongst seven people, and the land was being partially used for agriculture and dairy farms.
 A mill was built in 1833 and a ferry across the Swan river via the Narrows was established.